Face Masks Protect the Wearer Too, CDC Declares

 By Thomas Vincz, Public Relations Manager

 For months, researchers have known that wearing a mask can help prevent people from spreading COVID-19.
-But new studies now suggest that face masks protect the wearer too.
+But new studies and updated guidance from the Centers for Disease Control and Prevention (CDC) now suggest that face masks protect the wearer too.

 Masks block the virus from reaching a person’s mouth or nose, reducing the risk of infection by as much as 65 percent, according to one study.
 But even if viral particles get through this barrier, the disease may end up milder with less severe symptoms.